Having Fun & Helping Children

 A NEW CHAPTER FOR PITT COUNTY SHRINE CLUB

-Our New Facility Is Almost Complete!
-We have some very exciting things in the works for this Fall starting with the Sudan Desert Rats Hook, Line & Shooter Raffle on Friday, September 13th.
+Our New Facility Is Complete!
+We have some very exciting things in the works for 2020 starting with the Sudan Desert Reverse Raffle Saturday, February 15th.
 More information is available under the "CALENDAR & EVENTS" tab.
-There is also a 5K and fun run planned for November.
+We had our very first 5K/Fun Run in November, 2019.
+Thank you to all who helped make it VERY SUCCESSFUL!
+Another one is planed for November, 2020.
+More information will be posted.

-We look forward to a new beginning at Pitt County Shrine Club and hope that you'll join us!
+We look forward to a new beginning at Pitt County Shrine Club.

-We are proud to have T. D. Goodwin Construction, LLC as
+We are proud to have had T. D. Goodwin Construction, LLC